astrolavos1998/AstroSuite-DCS/README.md

 <a name="english"></a>
 ## 🇺🇸 English Version

+### NEW 02.01.2026 new version RADIO MENU CREATOR 2 - DCS v.2.19
+		* Fixed if it doesn't have a main menu or submenu to show the redio menu code correctly.
+		* Added the ability to redo/undo up to 10 times forward/backward.

 ### Description
 **AstroSuite - DCS** is a comprehensive open-source toolset designed exclusively for **Digital Combat Simulator (DCS World)** pilots.
 Its purpose is to optimize simulator performance, manage storage space, and simplify mission creation.